common-workflow-language/bosc-abstracts/bosc_abstract/cwl_abstract_bosc.md

 On March 31st, 2015 the group released their second draft of the Common Workflow Language specification.
 The serialized form is a YAML document that is validated by an Avro schema and can be interpreted as an RDF graph using JSON-LD.
-The documents are also valid Wf4Ever descriptions after a simple transformation.
+The documents are also valid Wf4Ever wfdesc descriptions after a simple transformation.
 Future drafts will include the use of the EDAM ontology to describe the tools enabling tool discovery via the ELIXIR tool registry.